Skip To Main Content

 Parking

 Students must register vehicles, display parking permits, and obey all speed and parking regulations.
-Violations may result in suspension of parking privileges or towing at owner’s expense.
+Violations may result in suspension of parking privileges or towing at the owner’s expense.

 Smoking & Tobacco